Netflix nears 100 million subscribers

 "That is not a strategy that we think is smart for us since we believe we can earn more viewing and satisfaction from spending that money on movies and TV shows," Netflix wrote in the shareholder letter.

-Netflix stock was down about 1% in after hours trading Monday as the subscriber additions were slightly below Wall Street estimates.
+Netflix stock was up more than 1% in after hours trading Monday.